 Creating opportunities for America’s youth

-Fund for Tomorrow is all about creating opportunities for great experiences for America’s youth.
+Fund for Tomorrow is all about creating equitable access to opportunities for great experiences for America’s youth.
 Choral music empowers youth with education about music, giving them an outlet to express their creativity, and watching the seeds of confidence multiply!
 We hope these experiences fuel the fire of passion in choral directors and the young people who benefit from all your much-appreciated efforts!

 Opportunities for Youth Facing Barriers

 Funds raised go to help jump-start innovative initiatives that attract children into choral singing, especially those who may not otherwise have access to the artistry and community of choral music.
 Since the first grant in 2014, 20 grants have been awarded, including the following:

 - Choral Village (The Bel Canto Children’s Chorus, Bethlehem, PA; Joy Hirokawa, Lead).
 The program brought together young people of diverse backgrounds to learn about others not like themselves through a wide range of arts activities.

 - Join Voices Chicago: An Urban Initiative (Illinois ACDA; Karyl Carlson, Lead).
 Arising from a meeting of public and private school music teachers, children’s choir conductors, churches, and ACDA leaders, this initiative brought together choir students from throughout the city to participate in a free, day-long choral festival – with ensembles able to take home their music.
 The Illinois Music Educators Association collaborated to oversee professional development hours for the teachers.

 - Bridges Choral Expansion (BRIDGES: Harmony Through Music; Bonny Tynch, Lead).
 This project expands a successful after-school music program for fifth and sixth graders to two additional elementary schools with significant poverty indicators.
 Throughout the school year, students meet once a week with a teaching artist and undergraduate assistant from George Mason University for homework assistance, a healthy snack, Conversational Solfege lessons, and an hour choral rehearsal.